McConnell undergoes surgery to repair shoulder fracture

 - Washington State Patrol finds driver playing Pokemon Go on 8 phones at once

+The 77-year-old McConnell has been working from home since his injury, his staff has said.
+His recovery comes while Congress is on its August recess.

+The surgery will prevent the senator from attending a Kentucky Republican dinner in Lexington on Saturday, his staff said.

-McConnell is a key congressional ally for President Donald Trump and is running for another term next year.
+McConnell is a key congressional ally for President Donald Trump and is running for another term next year in Kentucky.